 House: Just because everybody in this room wishes that all women were horny all the time, doesn't make it so.

-An interesting subversion in The Big Bang Theory: Amy seems deeply interested in sex, but is dating Sheldon, who is himself a subversion of the opposite trope.
+An interesting inversion in The Big Bang Theory: Amy seems deeply interested in sex, but is dating Sheldon, who is himself a inversion of the opposite trope.
 Amy did play it straight when she first appeared on the show, however.

-In this troper's favorite exchange in That '70s Show, where a split-screen conversation between Eric/Hyde and Donna/Jackie, about Eric and Donna having cut each other off from sex:
+A split-screen conversation between Eric/Hyde and Donna/Jackien in That '70s Show, about Eric and Donna having cut each other off from sex:

 Hyde: Secretly, I think women love sex just as much as we do.